brightin/mail_allowlist/README.md

 can be useful to make sure no accidental emails are sent from your staging environment, but your mails can still be checked.

-One way to use it is to set an environment variable `MAIL_WHITELIST`.
-Check for its existence and use it to instantiate the `MailWhitelist` class so that within this environment only those email addresses can have mail sent to them.
+One way to use it is to set an environment variable `MAIL_WHITELIST`, check for its existence and use it to instantiate a `MailWhitelist` so that within this environment only those emailaddresses can have mail sent to them.
-See below for code exapmle.
+See below for a code exapmle.

 ## Installation